aene1/StringDatabase/README.md

 # Software required:

--Python3
+* Python3

 # Dependencies:

 Python request module:

--Run the following on the command line: python3 -m pip install requests
+* Run the following on the command line: python3 -m pip install requests

 # Script:

--STRING_pipeline_script.py: main pipeline that pulls requests from STRING API
+* STRING_pipeline_script.py: main pipeline that pulls requests from STRING API

 # Input data:

--networkOverview.sif: overview file of networks already discovered by PKH lab (read into main_code.py as dictionary)
+-networkOverview.sif: overview file of networks already discovered by PKH lab read into main_code.py as dictionary)

 -receptorList.txt: list of test receptors provided by the PKH Lab

 # Output files:

--STRING_edge_list.txt: list of new network outputs
+* STRING_edge_list.txt: list of new network outputs

--STRING-PHK_edge_list.txt: list of network new network outputs in addition to PKH network connections that have been implemented in network overview
+* STRING-PHK_edge_list.txt: list of network new network outputs in addition to PKH network connections that have been implemented in network overview

 # Running the script via command line